 Until 1969, the holiday was celebrated on the actual anniversary of the battles, but it since has been observed on the third Monday of April in most states that officially commemorate it.
 As of 2018, it is a state holiday in Maine and Massachusetts.
 Schools in Wisconsin observe it on April 19 (if it's a weekday) by having students learn about the battles and their importance to American history.
 Those in Florida are encouraged to celebrate the day, although it isn't an official holiday there.
 Connecticut began officially observing the day in 2018.

 Reenactments of the battles are held at Lexington Green in Lexington and at the Old North Bridge in Concord.
 Paul Revere, who is known for his "midnight ride" on the night before the battle is celebrated on the day.
 In fact, reenactments of his ride, as well as that of William Dawes are held.
 Lectures and concerts are also held, and the Boston Marathon is part of the celebration.

 Patriots' Day is observed next on Monday, April 15th, 2019.
 It was observed annually on April 19th from 1894 until 1968.
-It has been observed the third Monday of April since 1969.
+It has been observed the third Monday in April since 1969.

 How to Observe